12kharris/Tiny-Wheels/README.old.md

 ![Add post](https://res.cloudinary.com/da2ant1dk/image/upload/v1728929284/add_post_ggebbr.png)

 ### Edit post
 A user who owns a post has the ability to edit the post.
 This is provided in a dropdown that only appears on a post the user owns.
 When the edit option is clicked, the user is taken to a page where they can edit a form and click save to edit the post.
+A user is notified of the change to the data by the fact that they are re-routed and can see the newly updated post.

 ### Like or dislike a post
 Logged in users can like and dislike posts.
 They use the like and dilike icons on a post to do this.
 A user can like or dislike a post when the following criteria are met: They do not own the post, they are logged in, they have not liked or disliked the post already.
 If a user has liked or disliked the post, they can click the respective icon to unlike or undislike the post.
 If a user tries to like a dislike a post they own, an overlay message appears indicating why they are unable to do so.